 - File quarterly reports and remit 80% of unclaimed deposits to the Tax Department online

 Your refund value account

 You must establish a refund value account to hold the deposits for all beverage containers you sell and to reimburse customers on beverage containers they redeem.
-You will use this account to supply your filing information for each quarter and to transfer unclaimed deposits to the Tax Department.
+You will use this account to prepare and electronically file your beverage container report for each quarter, and to transfer unclaimed deposits to the Tax Department.